xmamalou/dragonfly/README.md

 # Dragonfly - Rendering and Physics

+*** NOTE: THIS BRANCH IS OBSOLETE.
+It does no longer represent Dragonfly, and will no longer be updated. `master-cpp` is the default branch of the project now. ***

 Dragonfly is not in a working state.

 Currently, it has reached the state where a device is ready for work and a window is ready to be rendered to.
 However, no rendering operations take place.